Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 ![278818392-d1a2b610-b9f8-4769-8d57-444166bda691](https://github.com/Snehahv/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/assets/119104131/5f8c8c3e-2b9a-4431-980c-5664bcdb68e5)

 ## RESULT:
 Thus, the implementation of the C program for shortest seek time first disc scheduling has been successfully executed.

 # DISK SCHEDULING SCAN OR ELEVATOR
 ## AIM:
 To write a program for the scan method of disc scheduling.
 ## ALGORITHM:

-    Initialize variables and arrays for requests, total head movement, initial head position, disk size, and the head movement direction.
+    1.Initialize variables and arrays for requests, total head movement, initial head position, disk size, and the head movement direction.
-    Input the number of requests, the request sequence, initial head position, total disk size, and the head movement direction from the user.
+    2.Input the number of requests, the request sequence, initial head position, total disk size, and the head movement direction from the user.
-    Sort the request array in ascending order to facilitate the SCAN algorithm.
+    3.Sort the request array in ascending order to facilitate the SCAN algorithm.
-    Find the index where the initial head position lies in the sorted request array and calculate head movements in the chosen direction (high or low) while iterating through the requests.
+    4.Find the index where the initial head position lies in the sorted request array and calculate head movements in the chosen direction (high or low) while iterating through the requests.
-    Calculate the total head movement by summing the absolute differences in head positions and print the result as the total head movement for the SCAN disk scheduling algorithm.
+    5.Calculate the total head movement by summing the absolute differences in head positions and print the result as the total head movement for the SCAN disk scheduling algorithm.

 ## PROGRAM:
 ```